This event has been and gone.

 Surrey artist Alex O’Connor, aka Rex Orange County, is a multi-talented multi-instrumentalist worth getting excited about.
 His blend of neo-soul, hip-hop and indie with occasional jazz/swing elements make his music eclectic yet coherant.
 He started out as a drummer, but over time he’s refined a knack for keys, guitar and most notably a sugar-soaked vocal that could break hearts.

+Hunee began his musical adventure heavily into hip hop and rap, and as he dug further into the breaks and samples of his favourite producers, he fell deeper into the disco rabbit hole.
 After DJing and working at various record stores around Berlin, and meeting many of the city’s other music nerds, Hunee began to produce his own tracks.
 Releasing across a variety of labels such as Prins Thomas’ Internasjonal, Rush Hour, Ostgut Ton, W.T., and Permanent Vacation, Hunee’s craftily-sampled tracks, such as Rare Silk and Brother are packed full of disco sensibility and dancefloor dynamism, falling timelessly between respectful homage and modern day revamp.

 His aptitude for production and shaping hypnotic sets have led him to play across continents at all the leading spots, also landing him a monthly show on BCR, and impressive mixes for the likes of Boiler Room, XLR8R, Rinse and FACT.

+An electronic / hiphop / spoken word artist from London.
 A firmly mixed media artist, since childhood Kojey’s interests and accolades have existed in everything from drawing to dancing, film-directing, fashion and spoken word.
 He ended up studying illustration at university, while exploring the world of poetry simultaneously, inspired by emerging young black poets such as Suli Breaks.

 21-year-old Lil Silva is fast becoming one of the most talked about artists on the UK Bass scene.
 Not only does he possess the musical understanding to work with genres such as American House, Funky and Grime but his ability also allows him to merge and blend styles.
 Silva’s flair manifests itself in his creative production techniques, showcasing a distinct sound which he looks to continually evolve.
 Always looking to shy away from convention, the young producer’s talents are becoming as renowned for their innovation as they are for the effect they are having on the scene.
 Prominent cultural magazine factmag.com has even gone as far as describing Lil Silva’s sound as 'grime in disguise.'